neoneo/CFlow/README.md

 Supported:
 * Railo 4+ (thoroughly tested)
-* ColdFusion 10+ (some testing done)
+* ColdFusion 10+ (tested)

-Earlier versions of ColdFusion are supported too, if you create the Invoke function yourself.
+Earlier versions of ColdFusion are supported, if you create the Invoke function yourself.

 Documentation: https://github.com/neoneo/CFlow/wiki

+Planned features:
+* Make events private or public
+* Apply before and after tasks only to certain events, not all events
+* 'Compile' the flow and tasks in generated code